raphphrz/afas_masterthesis_essca/README.md

 ## Technical Implementation

 Python 3.12 was used throughout the project.
-The code is modular and structured under the directory `performance_analysis/`.
+The code is modular and structured under the directories `performance_analysis/` and `cost_analysis/`

 ## Output and Reproducibility